dawnarc/CV/README.md

 Job description:
 Responsible for the development of a  Next-Gen MMORPG mobile game, and an AAA open world ACT video game, all using Unreal Engine 4.
-I was responsible for the development of core gameplay, underlying architecture, performance optimization and few TechArt work and instructing subordinates who never used UE4.
+I was responsible for the development of core gameplay, underlying architecture, performance optimization and some TechArt works and instructing subordinates who never used UE4.

 ##### Suzhou Snail Digital Technology Co., Ltd. | C++ Developer